davidzaratel/SnakesandLadders/README.md

 <h1>Snakes and Ladders game made with C++ using POO</h1>
-  <p> This program was made using classes and utilizing concepts and characteristics of POO such as </p>
+  <p> This program was made using classes and utilizing concepts and characteristics of OOP, such as </p>
     <ul>
       <li>Polimorfism</li>
       <li>Inheritance</li>